 - C. In order to improve mass production and manufacturing process of OBI-822 for expanding global market, the Company has signed an exclusive patent license for the Globo H series' chemosynthesis of carbohydrates with Academia Sinica on April 23, 2014, and the contract period is from April 23, 2014 to the expiration of protection duration of the last patented product.
 The Company must pay upfront patent licensing fees and royalty fees in accordance with the contract.
 Except for royalty fees, the Company assesses whether to pay periodical patent licensing fees based on 4 achieved milestones.
 The total contract amount was approximately \$60,000.
 Further, pursuant to the supplements and amendments agreement on February 18, 2016, the patent licensing fees was reduced to \$57,320.
-As of June 30, 2019, the Company paid royalty fees of \$20,000 in 2014, milestone patent licensing fees of \$27,320 in 2016 and \$10,000 in 2017.
+As of December 31, 2019, the Company paid royalty fees of \$20,000 in 2014, milestone patent licensing fees of \$27,320 in 2016 and \$10,000 in 2017.
 These fees were recognised as research and development expenses. - D. The Company purchased a patent named "product development project of botulinum" (OBI-858) from Amaran Biotechnology Inc. on March 2, 2012, which amounted to \$42,858 based on external experts' valuation. - E. The Company acquired patents named "next-generation cancer vaccine" (OBI-833) and "reagent for cancer screening" (OBI-868).
 The contract states that the Company must pay royalty fees based on the achieved milestones.
 In 2013, the Company paid royalty fees of \$1,500 separately for both projects.
 Furthermore, the Company must pay royalty fees based on a certain percentage of the sales of patented products annually. - F. On May 31, 2017, the Company entered into an agreement with Threshold Pharmaceuticals, Inc. to acquire the global IP right (excluding Mainland China, Hong Kong, Macao, Taiwan, Japan, South Korea, Singapore, Malaysia, Thailand, Turkey and India) and patent regarding the innovative micromolecule drug TH-3424, which was then renamed OBI-3424. - G. On July 11, 2017, the Company entered into a licensing agreement with PolyTherics Limited (Abzena) to introduce the ThioBridgeTM linker technology required for the antibody drug conjugate (ADC).
 Under the terms of the agreement, the Company is obliged to pay a small amount of upfront payment to Abzena to acquire the worldwide exclusive right to use the ThioBridgeTM technology for the development and commercialisation of ADCs targeting of carbohydrates in the Globo series.
 In the following years, milestone payments amounting up to GBP 128 million will be due whenever the specified milestones are reached.
 In addition, the Company is also required to pay royalties based on a certain percentage of sales of the products which incorporate the ThioBridgeTM technology. - H. Aiming to bolster the competitive edge of products and the ability to develop new drugs, on January 10, 2018, the Company issued 1,675 thousand new common stocks in return for AbProtix, Inc.'s 6,700 thousand common stocks of AP Biosciences, Inc., which is equivalent to 67% ownership; the share exchange ratio is 1:4.
 The Company hired independent experts to issue a purchase price allocation report for the business combination.
-Based on the report, the Company recognised special technology, computer software, and goodwill in the amounts of \$449,614, \$105, and \$63,828, respectively, (the purchase price allocation was completed in the fourth quarter of 2018 and was adjusted to \$61,148). - I. The Group has no intangible assets pledged to others.
+Based on the report, the Company recognised Patent and acquired special technology, computer software, and goodwill in the amounts of \$449,614, \$105, and \$61,148, respectively.